 - Consider opting for a higher deductible in return for a lower premium.

-- Perhaps you have added some safety equipment to your vehicle such as a back-up camera or anti-theft device.
-By notifying your insurance company of these upgrades you could save a lot of money.
+- Perhaps you have added some safety equipment such as a backup camera or anti-theft device.
+By notifying your insurance company of these upgrades, you could save a lot of money.

 - Do you have your car, homeowner’s, and life insurance all with different companies?
 Consider bundling all of your insurance with the same company.
 Most companies offer significant discounts for bundling all of your policies with their company.

-- If you live in an area where public transportation is an option, consider lowering the amount of miles you drive annually by taking public transportation more often and ultimately lowering insurance costs by showing that your mileage has been reduced.
+- If you live in an area where public transportation is an option, consider lowering the number of miles you drive annually by taking public transportation more often.

 As you can see there are many options if you find yourself in a situation where you need to reduce your monthly payment due to a job loss.